Codeception/codeception.github.com/docs/modules/Phalcon.md

 #### makeHtmlSnapshot

-Saves current page's HTML into a temprary file.
-Use this method in debug mode within an interactive pause to get a source code of current page.
+Use this method within an [interactive pause](https://codeception.com/docs/02-GettingStarted#Interactive-Pause) to save the HTML source code of the current page.

 {% highlight php %}